 Open Access Policy

-Working Papers in Applied Linguistics and TESOL is an open access journal which means that all content is freely available without charge to the user or his/her institution.
+SALT is an open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
 Authors retain their copyright and agree to license their articles with a Creative Commons “Attribution” license (effective 2015).
 You can read more about Creative Commons licenses at creativecommons.org.
-Working Papers is a no-fee journal, and authors are not charged upon submission or acceptance.
+SALT is a no-fee journal, and authors are not charged upon submission or acceptance.